 The videos on the camera were good without being exceptional, although low-light performance has once again improved here.
 Super slow motion is kind of cool, but nothing to give the Galaxy S9 sleepless nights.
 One good thing, though, is that you can shoot up to one minute of super slo-mo videos, unlike a few seconds on some phones like the Galaxy S9.
 You can use the camera for shooting videos, but it would not be our first choice.

 A step forward rather than a giant leap

-There is no doubting that the OnePlus 6’s cameras are definitely among the best present in the market at its price point.
+There is no doubt that the OnePlus 6’s cameras are definitely among the best present in the market at their price point.
 We expect them to get some stiff competition from the Honor 10, but if it is bright colors and good detail that you seek with a simple enough, uncluttered interface and decent speed, the OnePlus 6 is an excellent option.
-However, thanks to all the great specifications and numbers and flagship killing talk, OnePlus smartphones often find themselves matched against the very best in the business rather those that fall in its price band.
-And as far as cameras go, we do not think, that phone matches up with the likes of Google Pixel 2, Samsung Galaxy S9, Huawei P20 Pro or the iPhone X/8/8 Plus in terms of detail or color reproduction.
+However, thanks to all the great specifications and numbers and flagship killing talk, OnePlus smartphones often find themselves matched against the very best in the business rather than those that fall in its price band.
+And as far as cameras go, we do not think that phone matches up with the likes of the Google Pixel 2, Samsung Galaxy S9, Huawei P20 Pro, or the iPhone X/8/8 Plus in terms of detail or color reproduction.
 But factor in all that hardware goodness surrounding those cameras, the promise of improved performance through updates, and top it off with the price tag of Rs.34,999, and you will find yourself becoming far more forgiving.

 The camera of the OnePlus 6 is very good, but not great.
 Not yet.
 We hope it never settles until it becomes just that!